-Add ground meat and chopped garlic, stir and saute until the meat is browned.
+Add ground meat and chopped garlic, stir, and saute until the meat is browned.
 This should take another 10 – 12 minutes.

 Add the red wine or stock to the browned meat.
-Bring it to a low boil and cook for about five minutes before moving on to allow the liquid to reduce a bit. (you should still be within your 30 minutes saute time on the Instant Pot, but if not, just press that button again and give yourself more time.)
+Bring it to a low boil and cook for about five minutes before moving on to allow the liquid to reduce a bit. (you should still be within your 30-minute saute time on the Instant Pot, but if not, just press that button again and give yourself more time.)

 Stir in the diced tomatoes and tomato paste along with the 8 ounces of water, then drop in the bay leaf.

 Give the sauce a quick stir before placing the lid on the Instant Pot.

 Make sure the venting knob is in the sealing position, press the Manual pressure button, and set the time to ten minutes.
 Once the ten minutes are up, allow the pressure to naturally release.

 The pressure cooking process should take about 30 minutes.
 Use this time to prepare your pasta and chop fresh herbs.

 Once the pressure has released, remove the lid from the Instant Pot and stir the sauce.
 If it’s too thin for your liking, turn on the Saute function and cook it down slightly (it will also thicken a bit as it cools).
 If it’s too thick, thin it out with a little more stock or water.